 .45-70 has been around since the late 19th century.
 It was designed in 1873 to be used in one of the Springfield rifles for the United States Army following shortly after the Civil War.
 For those that are unfamiliar, the naming convention comes from the diameter of the bullet and the weight, in grains, of black powder in the cartridge.

 The round is slightly smaller than its predecessor, because the military was looking for a round that would be more accurate.
-The round got a little use in the military, but was replaced within the first two decades.
+It got a little use in the military, but was pretty quickly replaced within the first two decades.

-However, the round has remained popular to this day, a decade and a half later.
+However, the round has remained popular to this day, a century and a half later.
 It’s a popular hunting cartridge due to the fact that it is a larger caliber, but fires a slower moving bullet.
 The low velocity preserves the meat of the animal, but the bullet is large enough to drop North American big game.
+The bullet also plows through brush really well.

 .30-30 Winchester was designed shortly after .45-70, in 1895.
 Similar to .45-70, it is a slower moving cartridge that is commonly used for hunting big game at closer range.